Vijay's Reading Log

 - Nassim Taleb’s Philosophical Notebook: Stumbled across this a long time ago, and it’s a ton of fun to read.
 There are ~90 pgs about everything from human nutrition to epistemology.
 My favorite entries: #66, “Real Books vs Digital Words” and #71, “Low Carb Philology”

 - Japanese Level Up (JALUP) My main takeaway from this website is that language learning is way, way easier now than it was just a few decades ago.
 If you wanted to learn Japanese in the 1980s, your options were limited.
 Maybe you’d find some old, unsubtitled VHS movies or a battered dictionary at a yard sale, but without tech like Zoom, Anki (a flashcard app), or YouTube, your options were severely limited.
-It’s no wonder that that generation considered learning a language like Japanese a near-impossible task.
+It’s no wonder that that generation considered learning a language like Japanese to be nearly impossible.

 - Text is the Universal Interface: Reflections on ChatGPT, the Unix philosophy, and the history of software development.